-Avoid teacher burnout...Is that like a medical thing or what?
-When I first you could avoid burnout and stress, I had to google what the deal was.
-It is no secret teaching is a thankless professional to many and many teachers are leaving this wonderful profession.
-However, if teachers can start a teacher burnout prevention plan and implement teacher self-care strategies maybe more people would stay in the teaching profession.
+Teacher burnout...is that like a medical thing or what?
+When I first heard that you could avoid burnout and stress, I looked to Google to find out what the deal was.
+It is no secret that, for many, teaching is a thankless profession or that many teachers are leaving this wonderful profession.
+However, starting a teacher burnout prevention plan and implement teacher self-care strategies can help.
+These could be really important in helping more people stay in the teaching profession.
 I don’t know about you, but I often wake up thinking about school and go to bed thinking about school.
-I find this especially true when you work in a low-economic school.
+I find this especially true working in a low-economic school.
 So many of our students experience terrible living conditions which can cause even more stress and worry for educators.
-If this totally relates to you, and you are looking to avoid burnout.
+If you can totally relate to this, and you are looking to avoid burnout, keep reading, dear teacher.

 It takes a special person to work with kids.
-However, it takes an exceptional person to TEACH children.
-We are so far from only teaching children.
-Teachers are nurses, mom, dad, counselor, authority figure, friend, and protector.
-No wonder we have a huge increase in the number of stressed-out teachers!
+However, it takes an exceptional person to be a great teacher.
+We are so far from being only instructors.
+Teachers are nurse, mom, dad, counselor, authority figure, friend, and protector.
+No wonder there are so many stressed-out teachers!
 Teachers are expected to perform countless tasks and perform them well.
-Teachers have to process and prioritize their worries.
-I have to admit when I heard about teacher self-care strategies I thought, “ it's going to take a lot of teacher self-care strategies to make me feel better”.
-I hope this teacher style blog post will help you avoid teacher burnout and teacher stress management.
+Teachers have to process and prioritize many tasks and worries.
+I have to admit that when I heard about teacher self-care strategies I thought, “it's going to take a lot of teacher self-care strategies to make me feel better.”
+I hope this teacher style blog post will help you avoid teacher burnout and help you with teacher stress management.

 The teacher burnout rate continues to climb higher and higher.
-So, after thinking about my personal lack of teacher self-care, and having that teacher burnout feeling, I began considering how if I tweaked my weekly routine I may be able to shut down my teacher's brain after leaving school on Fridays.
-So I made some minor adjustments and I felt better.
+Stress is a big reason for this.
+So, after thinking about my personal lack of teacher self-care, and having that teacher burnout feeling, I began considering how I could tweak my weekly routine so that I could shut down my teacher's brain after leaving school on Fridays.
+I made some minor adjustments, and I felt better.
 Now each week on Wednesday, I start planning for the upcoming week.
-Thursday I make my copies for the upcoming week and Friday I get my math centers ready to go.
+On Thursday I make my copies for the upcoming week and Friday I get my math centers ready to go.
 This has made a big, big difference!
 However, would you consider this “teacher self-care”?

-So, don't forget to take care of yourself!
-Find you a teacher tribe...people who laugh a bunch, are uplifting, and positive!
+Don't forget to take care of yourself!
+Find a teacher tribe...people who laugh a bunch, are uplifting, and positive!
 There are always going to be papers that need grading, copies need to be made, and task cards to be laminated.
 But remember to take the time when you need it!
 Don’t get burned out.
 Your students need you too badly!
-You are too valuable as a person or teacher to get burnout or physically ill.
+You are too valuable as a person and teacher to get burned out or physically ill.